deanwenick/cf07-stories/README.md

 Meteor was chosen as the framework to test the concept of a full-stack JavaScript application.

 - 12/18 working on overall functionality
-- 12/24 different behavior localhost and deploy at photo-story.meteor.com, fom not submitting on meteor.com
+- 12/24 different behavior localhost and deploy at photo-story.meteor.com, form not submitting on meteor.com
+- 12/26 all behaviors functioning as expected, submit form disabled

+`npm install meteor` or visit meteor.com first

+`npm install meteorite` the package manager

+`mrt` will do the necessary install and start it up on port 4000